zarhus/docs/docs/development-process/standard-release-process.md

       already explain that).
     - Describe any additional changes.
 4. Commit and push the changelog.
-5. Create and push tag that matches the newly bumped version.
+5. Create and push tag that matches the newly bumped version with `v` added at the beginning (e.g. `v2.0.1-rc1`).
 6. Publish the release on GitHub.
 Make sure to upload the manifest.
 In case of a `release candidate`, you should publish it as a pre-release.